trrapp12/SHAKEABLE/README.md

 ---

 A cute dice game.
 First to 20 wins.
-Uses Vanilla Javascript to track state, scores of players, and dislay updated information.
+Uses Vanilla Javascript to track state, scores of players, and display updated information.

 <br/>
 <br/>